remotion-dev/remotion/packages/docs/docs/open-gl.md

 ---
-image: /generated/articles-docs-cli-render.png
+image: /generated/articles-docs-open-gl.png
 id: gl-options
 title: GL Options
-crumb: CLI Reference
+crumb: Flags
 ---

-When rendering a video in Remotion, different GL renderer backends can be selected.
+When rendering a video in Remotion, different [GL](https://en.wikipedia.org/wiki/OpenGL) renderer backends can be selected.
-This page tries to give an overview on the different GL render backends and when to choose which one.

-Renderer backends supported in Remotion:
+The following renderer backends are supported in Remotion:

+- <code>null</code> - default
-- <code>angle </code>
+- <code>angle</code>
 - <code>egl</code>
 - <code>swiftshader</code>
-- <code>swangle </code> - lambda default
-- <code>null</code> - local default
+- <code>swangle</code> - default on Lambda

 ## Using the GPU

 In cases where a GPU could be beneficial for rendering, it can often make sense to use the <code>angle</code> renderer.
-An in-depth explenation when and how to use it is given in [this article](/docs/gpu).
-Note that we recommend to split the render up in multiple parts when rendering large videos while using <code>angle</code>, since sometimes renders can fail due to memory leaks.
+An in-depth explanation when and how to use it is given in [this article](/docs/gpu).

+Memory leaks are a known problem with <code>angle</code>.
+We recommend to split up long renders into multiple parts when rendering large videos, since sometimes renders can fail due to memory leaks.

 It's also worth mentioning, that currently GitHub Actions will fail when using <code>angle</code>, since actions don't have a GPU.
-Unfortunately, there is currently no work around.

 ## The <code>angle</code> alternative if there is no GPU available